sathishmepco/Java-Interview-Programs/README.md

 3. Write a program to find sum of all the digits of a given number.
 4. Find the second largest number in the given array.
 5. Find the second minimum number in the given array.
+6. Find the pair of elements(X+Y) in the array whoose sum is equal to given number Z.
+7. Write a program to find the intersection of two arrays.